 - The most important thing for making an image presentation look good is starting with quality images.
 A good quality image is one that looks crisp and clear at screen-size.
-The data projectors in our department have a resolution of either (1024 x 768) or (1280 x 768).
-So a good screen-size image is crisp and clear at 1024 to 1280 pixels wide (if it is a horizontally oriented image), or 768 pixels high (if it is a vertically oriented image).
+The data projectors in our department have a resolution of 1280 x 768.
+So a good screen-size image is crisp and clear at around 1280 pixels wide (if it is a horizontally oriented image), or 768 pixels high (if it is a vertically oriented image).

-- Do not enlarge small images you find on the Web.
+- Do not enlarge small images you find on the internet.
 They will likely be pixelated when projected.

 - If you are having trouble finding the images you need at a high resolution, please come by the VRC and we may be able to help you find or create a higher quality image.

 - Pre-size your images